Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-WDfN-WpIJXY.md

 ### Transcript

-> how about lighting lighting's gonna happen at some point is it though i think so that's a good point maybe it won't but i'm pretty sure
+> how about lighting lighting's gonna happen at some point is it though I think so that's a good point maybe it won't but I'm pretty sure